lewkrr/lewkrr.github.io/about.markdown

 What gets me excited?
 Diving into messy datasets and making them tell their story.
 I love teaching and collaborating with other analysts and data scientists, sharing techniques and learning from each other as we tackle challenging problems together.
 It's amazing to see colleagues light up when we crack a new data challenge.

-Looking to join a data science team where I can put my stats and pipeline skills to work while continuing to grow as a Data Scientist and Statistician alongside collaborative colleagues.
+ I am looking to join a data science team where I can put my stats and pipeline skills to work while continuing to grow as a Data Scientist and Statistician alongside collaborative colleagues.